If you’re undecided, consider these two things.

-If you expect to play mainly small settings or for personal pleasure, consider our 10″ Music City Belle model.
-If you’re playing concerts, larger gatherings, or jam sessions, consider the 11″ Broadway or 12″ Cumberland model.
-If you’re after a deeper song for your soul or next recording project, the 13″ Governor model is a good choice.
+Second, what type of settings do you expect to find yourself playing in?
+If you expect to play mainly small settings or for personal pleasure, consider our comfortable-to-play 10″ Music City Belle model.
+If you’re playing concerts or jam sessions, consider the 11″ Broadway or 12″ Cumberland model.
+The 11″ rim can sound a little brighter and more focused when compared to the 12″ rim, which tends to give a rounder and more breathy sound.
+If you’re after an even deeper song for your soul or next recording project, the 13″ Governor model is a great choice.

 A great question with a fairly subjective answer.
 In our opinion, some of the biggest factors are: